Suneel-Nerre/SuperHero-Hunter2.0/README.md

 - Search for Marvel superheros
 - View detailed information of superheros
 - Add superheros into favorite list
-- Unfavorite superheros from favorite list
+- Remove superheros from favorite list

 ### Tools used:
 - HTML